 Ibiza and old memories.

 In Ibiza my dad had bought a cheap but wonderful place in the old town, an ancient citadel there.
 It was cut into the rock and literally had no windows except at the front and they were tiny.
-The living room and main bedroom were at the front further back was a tiny coffin like single room.
-Going on further was a kitchen where there was a simple oven and old dividing shelves for amenities, all these had more or less been there for many years.
+The living room and main bedroom were at the front further back was a tiny coffin-like single room.
+Going on further was a kitchen where there was a simple oven, and old dividing shelves cut into the rock for amenities, all these had more or less, been there for many years.
 Now my dad had added a loo and shower room within the kitchen area with very temporary walls.
 When turning to your right there was a primitive step to the caves.
-The first had a ‘cisterna’ to the left and after, another step to the final enclosed cave.
+The first had the ‘cisterna’ to the left, and after, another step to the final enclosed horror cave.
 If you think this is an overly embellished childish memory it’s not.

 In D’Alt Vila the houses at the top were just cut into the bedrock of the hill.
 These places were lived in and used in a normal way.
-The fact that my dads place had the well made it simple and practical house and the chimney just rose up to the next street, however a very scary abode.
+The fact that my dads’ place had the water well in the back cave (cisterna) made it a simple and practical house, and the chimney just rose up through the house to the street above.
+However, it was a very scary abode.
 Not one local from the street had a good word to say about it.

 When we arrived one time from England late at night and exhausted, Dad opened the chest with the bed linen in it and there was a huge exodus of baby bastards, all delighted at their freedom.
 They had been living on the rat poison also stored in there. (not sure why Dad did that thinking about it, highly dangerous.
 Mind you he used to test mushrooms on me that he wasn’t a hundred per cent sure of.
 Life was a lot more casual in those days) I was about eight and leapt screaming from the room turning on lights in each room and as I went only to see more running into their filthy holes as the lights exposed them.
 It really was a terrible start to the holiday for though Dad smashed his way around them leaving a trail of corpses I knew there were many more hiding.
 A constant sense of unease while doing anything in that house made for a rather tense feeling each time re-entering the house.
 A cockroach sweep was vital or you simply couldn’t even vaguely relax.
 One time Mum had sent me a doll from England I had lusted after.
 She and my father had divorced by then and she believed it would be some comfort to me if I got homesick.
 Dad and I had just got in from the beach and I rushed to my dolly which I had left on the sofa bench.
 One big fat fucker was sat on her pristine face.
 You can’t love a doll after that.

 The stories go on and they never end well.
 We had a rat fall down the chimney once and disappear off into the caves.
 My Dad didn’t want to frighten us so didn’t mention it thinking he would get it the next day or the rat poison would.
-My step sister was sleeping on the same bench that my dolly had been on and I saw her from my room getting up and rubbing her face.
-Mr Ratty was trying to escape by the window above her head.
+My step sister was sleeping on the same bench that my dolly had been on and I saw her from my room getting up and rubbing her face early one morning.
+Mr Ratty had been trying to escape by the window above her head and her face had been a convenient platform to the light above.
 She had had a rat on her face ffs.
 We would later joke about it but it wasn’t that funny at the time.
-The poison for that rat had be the food for the baby cockroaches, I’m sure you’ll see the irony of that.
+The poison for that rat had been the food for the baby cockroaches living in the old trunk, seems the rat wasn’t bovvered either, I’m sure you’ll see the irony of that.

 The Day After.

 In the morning making my scrambled eggs, tomatoes and remaining sausage from my roast, I searched for a hole, a portal for Mr Cucaracha, and there I espied the entering gas pipe had a massive gap around it.
-I stuffed with toilet paper from the outside.
+I stuffed it with toilet paper from the outside.
 It was a shame because I had seen my lizard leaving through it so my pal wouldn’t be able to regain access.
-Oh well anything to stop Mr Cucaracha from freaking me out and possibly other creepy crawlies.
-Mission accomplished I carefully went down my spiral staircase and approached the new day with my new happy mind, finally freeing itself from self doubt and fear.
-In the heat of that glorious sun the possibilities for the new day were endless.
+Oh well, anything to stop Mr Cucaracha from freaking me out and possibly other creepy crawlies.
+Mission accomplished I carefully went down my spiral staircase and approached the new day with my new happy mind, finally freeing itself from self-doubt and fear.
+In the heat of that glorious sun, the possibilities for the new day were endless.